-Pacific Hydro was founded in Australia in 1992 and is a global owner, operator and developer of wind and hydro renewable energy assets.
-Pacific Hydro has a high quality and diversified portfolio of 19 operating assets with an installed capacity of ~713 MW across Chile, Australia and Brazil.
-It also has a substantial pipeline of development projects, with potential additional installed capacity of ~1.5 GW from 19 further projects across its three markets and a growing electricity retail platform in Australia.
+Founded in Australia in 1992, Pacific Hydro is a global renewable energy owner, operator and developer.
+With a high quality, diversified portfolio of 19 operating assets and an installed capacity of ~750 MW across Chile, Australia and Brazil, it also has a substantial number of development projects totalling over 1.7 GW of potential capacity, and a growing electricity retail business in Australia.

-Pacific Hydro was acquired by State Power Investment Corporation (SPIC) through State Power Investment Overseas of China (SPIC Overseas) in January 2016, after participating in a highly competitive international sale process.
+Pacific Hydro was acquired by the State Power Investment Corporation (SPIC) through State Power Investment Overseas of China (SPIC Overseas) in January 2016, after obtaining approval from the Australian Government’s Foreign Investment Review Board (FIRB) and participating in a highly competitive international sale process.

 SPIC is one of the top five power generation groups in China, with US$113 Billion total assets and a total installed capacity that exceeds 100 GW.
 SPIC operates in the generation, coal, aluminium, logistics, finance, environmental protection and high technology industries.
 SPIC has a presence in 36 countries and regions abroad, including Australia, Chile, Malta, Japan, Brazil, Turkey and Vietnam.